influxdata/telegraf/plugins/outputs/kafka/README.md

   #		match_values = ["test_foo", "foo_test"]
   #		topic = "bar"

-  ## Telegraf tag to use as a routing key
-  ##  ie, if this tag exists, its value will be used as the routing key
   ## The routing tag specifies a tagkey on the metric whose value is used as
   ## the message key.
 The message key is used to determine which partition to
   ## send the message to.
 This tag is prefered over the routing_key option.